Finschia/finschia-sdk/x/ibc/spec/README.md

 ## Abstract

-This specification defines the implementation of the IBC protocol on the Cosmos SDK, the changes made to the specification and where to find each specific ICS spec within the module.
+This specification defines the implementation of the IBC protocol on the LFB SDK, the changes made to the specification and where to find each specific ICS spec within the module.